Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ![Name and Description](../../static/img/views_and_screens/entry_page/name_and_description.JPG)

 ### Name Widget
-The Name Widget allows you to assign a name to your entry, which can be changed at any time.
+The Name Widget allows you to assign a name to your Entry, which can be changed at any time.

-To change the name simply click on the name, edit it to the desired name, and click the enter key to save.
+To change the name simply click on the name, change it to the desired name, and press the enter key to save.

 ![Edit Name](../../static/img/views_and_screens/entry_page/edit_name.gif)